 When taking a look at the entire sprinkler line, note any reduced water pressure at one (or more) of the sprinkler heads.
 When there’s a water leak present somewhere, you can sometimes expect to see highly reduced water pressure.
 This can affect one or more sprinkler heads or it can affect the entire line at the same time.

-Reduced water pressure could be several different issues, but a water leak in your sprinkler is one of the most common reasons why this may happen.
-If you can combine several issues in this post with reduced pressure in the pipes, you’re probably looking at a sprinkler leak under the surface.
+Reduced water pressure could indicate several different issues.
+A water leak in your sprinkler is one of the most common reasons why this may happen.
+If you can combine several issues in this post with reduced pressure in the pipes, you’re probably looking at a sprinkler leak.

-Regularly examine the entire length of your lawn and garden irrigation system during watering cycles.
-If you notice any of the problems listed above, contact the Omaha sprinkler system professionals to remove the section causing the problem to get your garden and watering routine back to normal.
+If you notice any of the problems listed above, contact the Omaha sprinkler system professionals.
+They can help fix the section causing the problem to get your garden and watering routine back to normal.

 Pioneer Underground Lawn Sprinklers | Omaha’s Best Commercial & Residential Sprinkler Systems